SWA-project/sw-architecture/README.md

 # Running the services

-Before running the services, startup the mysql *database* and *kafka* containers.
+Before running the services, startup the *kafka* containers.

 Go to `/docker` and run `docker-compose -f docker-compose.kafka.yml up --build`.